 2. Sample Ireland’s finest at Guinness Storehouse

 Don’t miss the art of the perfect Guinness pour on the 4th floor and make sure you drink in the 360 degree view of Dublin from the 7th floor (see photo below).
-If you have limited time in Dublin, you can skip the line with this tour, which will also give you access to the famous Jameson Distillery on Bow Street.
+If you have limited time in Dublin, you can skip the line with this tour.
+It will give you access to the famous Jameson Distillery on Bow Street.

 3. Kiss the Blarney Stone at Blarney Castle